 Unearthing the Histories of Rennes-le-Chäteau, One Chapter at a Time

 • In-depth research in the form of articles, research papers and essays that delve into the various aspects of the Rennes-le-Château mystery.
-This includes studies on the local priests Bérenger Saunière [and his famous church dedicated to Mary Magdalene] & Henri Boudet, priest of Rennes-les-Bains [and his strange book La Vrai Langue Celtique et la Cromleck de Rennes-les-Bains].
-Our site also looks at any supposed treasure [material or spiritual], the Priory of Sion and its two main steering characters Pierre PLANTARD and Philippe de CHERISEY & the many conspiracy theories that have emerged over the years.
-There is even a Skeptics corner, for there are many who think the whole Affair was a hoax!
+This includes studies on the local priests Bérenger Saunière [and the famous church dedicated to Mary Magdalene] as well as Henri Boudet, priest of Rennes-les-Bains and his strange book La Vrai Langue Celtique et la Cromleck de Rennes-les-Bains.
+Our site also looks at any supposed treasure [material or spiritual], the Priory of Sion and its two main steering characters Pierre PLANTARD and Philippe de CHERISEY & the many conspiracy theories that have emerged over the years involving them.
+There is even a Skeptics corner, for there are many who think the whole Affair is/was a hoax.

 • Historical Context: The site provides extensive background on the history of the area, including its significance during different historical periods, the various legends associated with it and the very interesting local archaeology.
-It also looks at local theology and religious history.
+It also looks at local theology and religious history and any wider implications.

-• Mythology and Symbolism: we explore the symbolism and mythology intertwined with the Rennes-le-Château mystery, examining how these elements contribute to the story's allure and the theories that have developed.
-It also focuses on occult connections and esoterica associated with it [such as the Tarot de Marseille] and local religious revivals contemporaneous with Bérenger Saunière.
+• Mythology and Symbolism: we explore the symbolism and mythology commonly associated with the Rennes-le-Château mystery, examining how these elements contribute to the story's allure and the theories that have developed.
+It also focuses on occult connections and esoterica lore associated with it [such as the Tarot de Marseille].
+Local religious revivals contemporaneous with Bérenger Saunière are also examined.

 • Updates on Ongoing Research: The site features updates on new findings, publications and events related to Rennes-le-Château, making it a valuable resource for both newcomers and seasoned researchers interested in the topic.
 The site aims to keep abreast of French research offering translations of texts to open up this avenue of investigation to the English speaking public.